katahiromz/RisohEditor/README.txt

     Answer.
 Those are standard control ID macros defined in <dlgs.h>.

 Question 3.
-I can't find my resource IDs in [List of Resource IDs]
-            Window.

-    Answer.
-At first, please configure [ID Association] settings from [File] Menu --> [ID Association].
-You have to load the "resource.h" file to get the resource ID names correctly.

-Question 4.
 What is mcdx?

     Answer.
 It's a special message compiler I made.
             See mcdx/MESSAGETABLEDX.md for details.

-Question 5.
+Question 4.
 Why did I get garbled characters when compiling with Visual Studio?

     Answer.
 The resource compiler of MSVC has a bug in treatment of UTF-8 resource files.

             Use UTF-16 (but UTF-16 is not supported in GNU windres).

-Question 6.
+Question 5.
 What is the difference between no installer and portable version?

     Answer.
 The portable version doesn't use registry but an ini file.

-Question 7.
+Question 6.
 Are the 64-bit files supported?

     Answer.
 Yes in 64-bit Windows.
 However WoW64 emulation layer prevents loading from "C:\Program Files" or "C:\Windows\system32".